antonio30111988/LaravelContactApp/README.md

 Make app listen to strictly on port 8000 in localhost:

-$ php -S localhost:8000 -t public
+$ php artisan serve --port=8000

 Start the local server (XAMPP, WAMP, LAMP) and visit the page http://localhost:8000/.
 This is built-in server very flexible for testing although not so stable as local web servers or even more like hosting servers.

 In footer is provided link to ContactApp Github repository.

-Thanks for your time ;)
+Thanks for your time,
 Antonio